Arkengarthdale: The Octagonal and the New Mills

 The Octagonal Mill continued life as a saw mill until in 1941 one of the roof timbers gave way and the roof was taken down.
 Today only the clearing on which it stood can be made out.
 Some parts of walls from the New Mill can be seen from the Tan Hill road.
 It closed in 1883, the last lease-holder being Whitewell & Company.
 The route of the collapsed double flue up the moor is easy to follow.
 The powder house is still standing.
 For a time it was used for candle making.
 The octagon was believed to have special properties for containing explosions.

 In 1870 there was a strike at the Faggergill Mine over the new management's insistence that the morning shift should start at a fixed time.
 After an eight-week stoppage the miners were forced to accept the changes.

 The last lead-mining enterprise in the Dale was Stang and Cleasby Mines, formed in 1908.
 They dug the Nuthole Mine, connecting to the Faggergill Levels and managed to remain profitable until 1914.
 They created a mile-long horse level cutting through the multiple existing levels.
 The total length of the Faggergill levels is calculated to be around fifteen miles.
-The mine was sold on in 1912 and continued to make a small profit until the First World War.
+The mine was last recorded as being worked in 1912.

 Other minerals were extracted from the Dale but on a smaller scale.
 Coal was mined in Punchard Gill until the 1940s.
 Chert was taken from the Hungry Hushes and along Fremington Edge, also ceasing after 1940.